-- The Welsh Government has been clear there is a need and policy objective to establish a system that recognises and rewards the teaching profession in Wales and in the context of Covid and the associated pressures on local authority budgets doing nothing would not recognise this context. - The established pay process includes the appointment of an Independent Welsh Pay Review Body.
-The IWPRB has recommended increases across the pay scales totalling an increase of 1.75% of the overall pay bill.
+- The Welsh Government has been clear there is a need and policy objective to establish a system that recognises and rewards the teaching profession in Wales. - The established pay process includes the appointment of an Independent Welsh Pay Review Body.
+The IWPRB has recommended increases across the pay scales totalling an increase of 5% of the overall pay bill.
 To not implement a pay award would be to ignore the independent expert advice of the IWPRB.